Sold at six

 Recognition

 James’ work has been honored around the world.
-He received the Frederick Douglass Award from Free the Slaves in 2008,1 and in 2013 he was nominated for the World’s Children’s Prize—the so-called “children’s Nobel”.2 Challenging Heights has won a string of further international awards for its work protecting and empowering young people.
+He received the Frederick Douglass Award from Free the Slaves in 2008,3 and in October 2013 he received the World’s Children’s Prize for the Rights of the Child—the so-called “children’s Nobel.”4 In 2022 the World’s Children’s Prize honored him again, shortlisting him as one of eight past laureates nominated for its Decade Child Rights Hero award.5 Challenging Heights has won a string of further international awards for its work protecting and empowering young people.

 The wider crisis